 | Share of users with household income over $75K | 50%+ | Pew Research |

 LinkedIn's organic reach is down 34% year-over-year.
-But even with that decline, its engagement rates are 6.5x to 13x higher than most other platforms by the same measurement.
-The math still works strongly in LinkedIn's favor for B2B audiences.
-The platform has become harder to crack organically while simultaneously becoming more valuable to those who do crack it.
+Even so, its engagement rates run 6.5x to 13x higher than most platforms by the same measure, so the math still works strongly for B2B.
+The platform has become harder to crack organically and more valuable to those who do.

 Twitter/X